Skip to main content

 • In European folk medicine, it was placed on wounds to stop bleeding and carried to prevent nosebleeds.

-• Crystal healers often recommend Bloodstone for supporting the immune system, improving physical energy and endurance, and promoting the healthy formation of blood cells.
+• Crystal healers often recommend it for supporting the immune system, improving energy and endurance, and promoting healthy blood cell formation.

-• Athletes and those recovering from illness sometimes use Bloodstone to accelerate recovery and rebuild vitality.
+• Athletes and people recovering from illness sometimes use Bloodstone to accelerate recovery and rebuild vitality.

 Note: These properties are based on metaphysical traditions and are not a substitute for medical advice.